lob/massage/README.md

 #####`getMetaData( [Buffer image] )` -> `Object`

-Returns an object with metadata about the buffer, as told by ImageMagick.
+Returns a promise of an object with metadata about the buffer, as told by ImageMagick.
 ```
 {
   fileType: 'pdf|png|jpg|etc...'
 [String]